PlaidCloud/website/content/en/docs/concepts/policy/pid-limiting.md

 ## Node PID limits

-Kubernetes allows you to reserve a number of process IDs for the system use.
+PlaidCloud allows you to reserve a number of process IDs for the system use.
 To configure the reservation, use the parameter `pid=<number>` in the `--system-reserved` and `--kube-reserved` command line options to the kubelet.
-The value you specified declares that the specified number of process IDs will be reserved for the system as a whole and for Kubernetes system daemons respectively.
+The value you specified declares that the specified number of process IDs will be reserved for the system as a whole and for PlaidCloud system daemons respectively.

 {{< note >}}
-Before Kubernetes version 1.20, PID resource limiting with Node-level reservations required enabling the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `SupportNodePidsLimit` to work.
+Before PlaidCloud version 1.20, PID resource limiting with Node-level reservations required enabling the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `SupportNodePidsLimit` to work.